PlaidCloud/website/content/en/docs/tasks/manage-kubernetes-objects/imperative-command.md

 - `set` `<field>`: Set an aspect of an object.

 {{< note >}}
-In Kubernetes version 1.5, not every verb-driven command has an associated aspect-driven command.
+In PlaidCloud version 1.5, not every verb-driven command has an associated aspect-driven command.
 {{< /note >}}

-The `kubectl` tool supports these additional ways to update a live object directly, however they require a better understanding of the Kubernetes object schema.
+The `kubectl` tool supports these additional ways to update a live object directly, however they require a better understanding of the PlaidCloud object schema.

 - `edit`: Directly edit the raw configuration of a live object by opening its configuration in an editor.
 - `patch`: Directly modify specific fields of a live object by using a patch string.